yuvalBerghaus/CloudProject/README.md

 # CloudProject
-*4 full responsive pages (formNewParking page, list page, object page, form page)
+1)4 full responsive pages (formNewParking page, list page, object page, form page)

-*The form requires to be ready to get parameters from server side
+2)The form requires to be ready to get parameters from server side

-*Make sure every link refers to a href="#"
+3)Make sure every link refers to a href="#"

-*logo is a link with background image from css
+4)logo is a link with background image from css

-*Js one at least
+5)js one at least

-*CDN SERVICE
+6)CDN SERVICE

 Implementation :